-To help you get started, we include step by step instructions directly in the template.
+To help you get started, we include step-by-step instructions inside the template.
 The only thing you need is Microsoft Excel or a similar program, like LibreOffice Calc or Google Sheets.

 What is the 10 hour shift schedule template for Excel?

-If you’re more comfortable with Google Sheets, you may prefer our Google Sheets employee schedule template.
-We provide both completely free to visitors.
+If you’re more comfortable with Google Sheets, you may prefer a Google Sheets employee schedule template.

 At the bottom of the spreadsheet, the schedule will automatically track hours for you based on the new durations.
 You’ll see this reflected in the “Total Hours Per Week” row.
 Pretty cool, right?

 You can also use the Excel schedule template for 12 hour shifts.

-Why schedule employees using Excel?
+Why schedule 10 hour shifts using Excel?

 Limitations of spreadsheet templates

 We did most of the up-front work for you, but if you need to update your shift schedule, you must go back into Excel to change the way you’ve assigned shifts.
 This is just part and parcel of using spreadsheets to track time.
 Excel can’t make the changes or assign shifts for you.

 Another limitation to Excel shift schedule templates is that they don’t factor in break and meal period tracking, which can get pretty hairy in some cities and states.

 Other shift schedule template options

 Our AutoScheduler and RoboSchedules tools can automatically create or suggest shift schedules for you in seconds.
-Because they live in the cloud, TimeForge schedules can be accessed from anywhere using a mobile phone or one of our labor management mobile apps.
-And unlike Excel-based templates, our scheduling software will notify employees when a new schedule is posted.
-This means your team will always know exactly when they work.
+Because they live in the cloud, TimeForge schedules can be accessed from anywhere using a mobile phone or one of our labor management mobile apps – this added convenience is great for employee retention!

 Intrigued?
 Learn more about TimeForge employee scheduling.
 In the meantime, we hope you enjoy our free 10 hour shift schedule template for Excel!